BKaiwalya/Deep-Learning_Diabetic-Retinopathy-Detection/README.md

-This project was conceived during the lab course work "Statistical Signal Processing/Deep Learning" at the University of Stuttgart.
+This Project was conceived during the lab course work "Statistical Signal Processing/Deep Learning" at the University of Stuttgart.
 <h1 align="center">
 	Diabetic Retinopathy Detection
 </h1>